 Ready meals can also reach the consumer via the horeca sector, through home delivery, in hospitals and other healthcare institutions.
-Ready meals are in other words prepared or ready-to-eat meals, not to be confused with ready-to-eat snacks, which usually contain typical products from the remaining group of the food pyramid (e.g. chips, fried snacks, … ) and therefore do not belong to the category of ready meals.
+Ready meals are, in other words, prepared or ready-to-eat meals, not to be confused with ready-to-eat snacks, which usually contain typical snacking products (e.g. chips, fried snacks, … ) and therefore do not belong to the category of ready meals.

 Board of Directors and General Assembly